Steve Cohen (businessman): Art collection

 Cohen's art collection is reported to be worth around $1 billion.

 The New York Times reported that Cohen began seriously collecting art in 2000.
 Cohen's tastes and collection began with Impressionist painters, acquiring works by Manet and Monet, after which he moved quickly into contemporary art.

 While he has collected works from important emerging artists such as Adam Pendleton, he is most famous for collecting 'trophy' art, signature works by famous artists, including a Pollock drip painting from David Geffen for $52 million and Damien Hirst's The Physical Impossibility of Death in the Mind of Someone Living, a piece that the artist had bought back from Charles Saatchi for $8 million.

 In 2006, Cohen attempted to make the most expensive art purchase in history when he offered to purchase Picasso's Le Rêve from casino mogul Steve Wynn for $139 million.
 Just days before the painting was to be transported to Cohen, Wynn, who suffers from poor vision due to retinitis pigmentosa, accidentally thrust his elbow through the painting while showing it to a group of acquaintances inside of his office at Wynn Las Vegas.
 The purchase was canceled, and Wynn kept the painting until early November 2012, when Cohen finally acquired the painting for $150 million.

 In May 2019, Cohen bought Jeff Koons's Rabbit for $91.1 million; the purchase was made through Robert Mnuchin and was the most expensive work sold by a living artist at auction at the time.

 Cohen owns or has owned artworks by Lucio Fontana, Alberto Giacometti, Willem de Kooning, Jeff Koons, Edvard Munch, Pablo Picasso, and Andy Warhol.
 In 2015, he reportedly bought the world's most expensive sculpture, Alberto Giacometti's Man Pointing.
 In November 2015, his art collection was estimated to be at about $1 billion.
 Cohen is reportedly building a private museum for some of his artwork on his Greenwich property.
 Cohen had also placed Marc Quinn's Self, a head sculpture made of frozen blood, in the SAC lobby.

 Legacy and awards

-In 2008 he was inducted into the Institutional Investors Alpha's Hedge Fund Manager Hall of Fame along with Alfred Jones, Bruce Kovner, David Swensen, George Soros, Jack Nash, James Simons, Julian Robertson, Kenneth Griffin, Leon Levy, Louis Bacon, Michael Steinhardt, Paul Tudor Jones and Seth Klarman.
+In 2008, he was inducted into the Institutional Investors Alpha's Hedge Fund Manager Hall of Fame along with Alfred Jones, Bruce Kovner, David Swensen, George Soros, Jack Nash, James Simons, Julian Robertson, Kenneth Griffin, Leon Levy, Louis Bacon, Michael Steinhardt, Paul Tudor Jones and Seth Klarman.

-Family
+In popular culture

+Cohen loosely inspired the character Bobby Axelrod, played by Damian Lewis, on the Showtime series Billions.
+He was portrayed by Vincent D'Onofrio in the 2023 film Dumb Money, a biographical drama covering the GameStop short squeeze.

+Personal life

 Cohen has been married twice.
 In 1979, he married Patricia Finke, a New York native from a working-class background who grew up in the Washington Heights, Manhattan neighborhood of New York City.
-They have two children together.
-They divorced in 1990.
+They divorced in 1990 and have two children together.